 Originally because I could only afford to use royalty-free photos from Unsplash and Pixabay and similar sites, but as time has gone by I feel that it is rather fitting.
 Even though the same cast populates the stories, I like to think that many of their experiences are universal.

 Can I follow you on social media?

-Not yet, because I simply don’t have the time to maintain social media accounts for this project as well as the ones I have for my IT-business.
-However, they will come up at some point and then you will be the first to know if you visit this site regularly – or sign up to my newsletter.
+Not yet, because I simply don’t have the time to maintain social media accounts for this project as well as the ones I have for my IT business.
+However, they will come up at some point and then you will be the first to know if you visit this site regularly – or sign up for my newsletter.